stevenirby/myfitnesspal-reports/README.md

 ## Getting Started

-* Go to this URL and drag the bookmarklet up to your browser bookmark toolbar: [http://jsfiddle.net/6zHWg/](http://jsfiddle.net/6zHWg/)
+* Go [here] (http://stevenirby.github.io/myfitnesspal-reports/) and drag the bookmarklet up to your browser bookmark toolbar.
 * Login to myfitnesspal.com
-* Go to any page and press the bookmarklet button on your toolbar
+* Go to any page and press the bookmarklet button on your toolbar.

 Myfitnesspal Report Bookmarklet turns this: